Rajeshwariiii/Andriod_App/README.md

 It is a system developed in android studio through which faculty can register the number of students in a particular, class then register the number of subjects in that class and can mark the attendance of the students.
 This is an Android-based attendance management system developed using Java and Android Studio.
 The application is designed to assist educational institutions with efficient tracking of student attendance.
 It allows faculty and administrators to manage students, subjects, and attendance records within the app.

-Features
+Features of
-Admin Module
+Admin Module are :
-Add and manage students.
+Add and manage students,
-Add and manage faculty and teachers.
+Add and manage faculty and teachers,
-View student attendance details.
+View student attendance details,
-Track attendance of individual students.
+Track attendance of individual students,

-Teacher Module
+Teacher Module features are:
-Mark attendance class-wise.
+Mark attendance class-wise,
-Add new students and update their details.
+Add new students and update their details,
-View and edit attendance records.
+View and edit attendance records,
-Save subject-specific notes.
+Save subject-specific notes,
 Simple and intuitive interface.

-Requirements
+The Requirements for running this project smoothly on your system are:
-Android Studio (latest version)
+Android Studio (latest version),
-Java Development Kit (JDK)
+Java Development Kit (JDK) and
 Internet connection

 Admin Credentials